 The Department of Health and Human Services has a brochure on Private Drinking Water Supplies that GMW recommends reading.

 GMW does not guarantee the quality of the water it supplies.

 Landowners are recommended to find an alternative supply for domestic and stock.
 Alternative supply options include dam water, bore water, tank water or purchasing water from a water carter.

 If there is a cost for obtaining an alternative source of water, this is at the water user’s expense.

-If you do not have access to alternative water suply, advise that you keep a close eye on the health of your stock and animals.
+If you do not have access to alternate water supply, GMW advises you to keep a close watch on the health of your animals.

 For further advice phone the Department of Economic Development, Jobs, Transport and Resources on 13 61 86 or visit agriculture.vic.gov.au